-At the heart of her work is a desire to tell stories—she is interested in using visual languages that are open enough to communicate global fragmented narratives like her own.
-The narrative shifts back and forth between participation and observation and redraws the boundaries between historical fact and personal fiction by questioning how one may regain access to the idea of a "moment" through fragments of memory and the prism of the recollected.
+She is interested in how a narrative shifts back and forth between participation and observation and redraws the boundaries between historical fact and personal fiction by questioning how one may regain access to the idea of a "moment" through fragments of memory and the prism of the recollected.
 Her art practice transforms traumatic experiences of linguistic, geographical and social displacement into a multi-layered narrative.
 It recounts her own story of isolation and exile and aspires, at the same time, to be a meditation on the very act of storytelling.